pashamo/WeatherApp/README.md

 Developing a web app that displays weather for a given city, using openweathermap API.
 Click [here](https://weatherapp-mp.herokuapp.com/) to try out the app.

 ## Usage
-Download the project and ensure the following are present:
-- /js
-- /css
-- index.html
+Using `npm`(Node Package Manager) install the dependencies.
+Then run the command `npm start` which will run a *nodemon* live server on port 3000.
+Navigate to `localhost:3000` in your browser to view the app.

-You must add your own openweathermap api key:
+NOTE: You must add your own openweathermap api key:
-- Create a *config.js* under the *js* directory, add your key to constant *WM_KEY*
+- Create file *js/config.json*, add your key to constant *WM_KEY*

-Navigate to project path in terminal and use `http-server` or `live-server` to run locally.

 ## Features
 This app is designed mirroring some features already available on the web.
 The design inspiration comes from _theweathernetwork.com_.
 All processing is done in the front end, which causes application to run a little resource heavy.